 We have had a relationship with Arianna Farms for the past five years.
 Their Ono Kona is a mixture of larger beans, not a single grade; when offered the choice of separating the coffee into multiple grades, we opted to retain the same mix that won the competition.
 The coffee is all washed immediately after harvest and goes through a traditional wetmill process.
 Varietal is a newer Typica varietal.
 The farm also grows 'Old Hawaiian' Guatemalan Typica brought to Kona more than 80 years ago.

-The farm possesses rich volcanic soil, along with land that is rich in history from a royal pig hunting ground for the Hawaiian King to one of the original Kona Coffee farm areas.
+The farm possesses rich volcanic soil, along with land that is rich in history -From a royal pig hunting ground for the Hawaiian King to one of the original Kona Coffee farm areas.
 This continues even today as friends come to hunt pig to roast for a family luau and Sharon and Robert continue to nurture and harvest the rare varietal called Old Hawaiian.

-Named after their daughter, Robert and Sharon consider themselves the stewards of this land and they work hard to do our best by it; they are committed to restoring native Hawaiian plants and tall trees to the farm.
+Named Arianna after their daughter, Robert and Sharon consider themselves the stewards of this land and they work hard to do best by it; they are committed to restoring native Hawaiian plants and tall trees to the farm.
 Working with a native Hawaiian plant specialist, they are re-introducing native species throughout the property.
-And, with a grant from the US Department of Fish and wildlife, they are also planting native tall trees, such as Ohia and Koa, to foster a habitat for birds in hopes of inviting a return of indigenous Hawaiian birds that have generally moved to elevations above 4000 feet.
+And, with a grant from the US Department of Fish and Wildlife, they are also planting native tall trees, such as Ohia and Koa, to foster a habitat for birds in hopes of inviting a return of indigenous Hawaiian birds that have generally moved to elevations above 4000 feet.